 From bedding and window coverings to rugs and decorative accents, nearly everything in your bedroom can be replaced with a sustainable alternative.
 Here's what to consider.

 Sustainable Bed Sheets

 What makes sheets sustainable?
-For one, they're typically woven from renewable materials, like cotton and flax fibers.
+For one, they're typically woven from renewable materials, like organic cotton and European flax fibers.
 Cotton plants naturally replenish themselves less than a year after they’re harvested, and flax plants can grow as quickly as two inches per day.²

-Various types of cotton sheets include brilliantly buttery brushed cotton, crisp and cool percale and silky-smooth sateen.
+Various types of sustainable cotton sheets include brilliantly buttery brushed cotton, crisp and cool percale and silky-smooth sateen.
 Flax fibers are loomed into linen, a deluxe textile with laid-back elegance.